This research will cause many HR and reward professionals concern as employee benefits are a crucial factor in recruiting and retaining talent.

 Step 5: Often the biggest challenge

 Maintenance is the crucial ongoing stage that maintains and supports the person's actions

 Support individual behavioural change using accessible, engaging and relevant communication channels

-If you aren’t a communications expert, how do you create a strategy that will work?
+If you are not a communications expert, how do you create an employee engagement strategy that will work?